-Here are some of the actions the university has taken in response to events of hate and racism in May, as well as updates on efforts that were already underway.
+Here are some of the actions the university has taken in response to events of hate and racism, as well as updates on efforts that were already underway.

 - Deans met with their various stakeholders (e.g., advisory boards, leadership teams, faculty, staff) to inform the members about incidents on campus and discuss implications.